Health & Fitness Calculators

 • F - body fat percentage

-A combination of good nutrition and physical activity is the best approach to weight loss.
-Lowering calorie consumption by over 1,000 calories per day is not recommended.
-Losing more than 2 pounds per week can be dangerous and have the opposite effect pretty quickly by slowing your metabolism.
-Losing over 2 pounds weekly will significantly result in muscle loss, resulting in decreased BMR.
-Keep in mind that less muscular mass equals lower BMR.
+A balanced combination of nutrient-dense foods and regular physical activity is the healthiest approach to weight loss.
+Creating a caloric deficit of more than 1,000 calories per day is not recommended.
+Rapid weight loss of more than 2 pounds per week can be dangerous and often triggers the opposite effect by dramatically slowing your metabolism.
+Losing weight too quickly usually results in significant muscle loss, which in turn decreases your overall BMR.
+Remember: less muscle mass equals a slower metabolism.

-Some experiments have shown that weight loss achieved through extreme starvation and dehydration is counterproductive.
-Weight loss can often be restored as fat, leaving the individual in an even worse condition than when they started the diet.
-In addition to counting calories, it's essential to watch your body's needs for fiber and other nutrients.
+Clinical studies show that weight loss achieved through extreme starvation and dehydration is highly counterproductive.
+The body often rebounds, storing the regained weight primarily as fat, leaving the individual in a worse metabolic state than before they started dieting.
+Beyond simply counting calories, you must prioritize your body's need for fiber, vitamins, and minerals.

 Counting Calories as a Weight Loss Tool